NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson04_alignment_bam.md

 ```
 $ samtools view -q 30 -c Mov10_oe_1_Aligned.sortedByCoord.out.bam
 ```

+> NOTE: mapping quality is the aligner's estimate on how accurate the alignment is.
+Low MAPQ indicates multimappers.
+However, it is not always clear what to use as a threhsold, as [this post describes](http://www.acgt.me/blog/2014/12/16/understanding-mapq-scores-in-sam-files-does-37-42).

 *How many of reads have a mapping quality of 30 or higher?
 What are the different quality scores you observe in the file?*